 Beer lovers head to Augusta at the beginning of October for the Augusta Bottoms Beer Festival.
 More than 40 breweries from across the state serve up their favorite brews, including St. Louis favorites 4 Hands, Civil Life, Square One, and Cathedral Square.
 There's live music to entertain you and, when the event is over, you'll have a souvenir glass to take home.
 Augusta is also the heart of Missouri's burgeoning wine country, so a fall weekend here, when foliage is at its best, is a must!

 For a different kind of Oktoberfest celebration, make a visit to the St. Louis Zoo.
 Each year in October, the zoo puts its own twist on the famous German celebration with a fun-filled party.
 At Zootoberfest on October 5-6 and 12-13, 2019, kids can play games and learn about animals while mom and dad enjoy German food and beer in the traditional Biergarten.

-Enjoy a taste of fall at the Florissant Old Town Fall Festival.
-This annual event includes about ten blocks of vendors selling food, crafts, art and more along Rue St. Francois in Florissant.
+Enjoy a taste of fall at the Florissant Old Town Fall Festival on October 13, 2019.
+This annual event includes about 10 blocks of vendors selling food, crafts, art and more along Rue St. Francois in Florissant.
 There is also a dog show, wagon rides, and activities for the kids.